maxwellmattryan/PersonalWebsite/README.md

         - 204

 - /api/profiles
+    - `GET /api/profiles`
+        - Retrieves list of all profiles in the database
+        - 200
     - `GET /api/profiles/:id`
         - Retrieves a single profile corresponding to the `id` path parameter
         - 200